-The principle behind this diet is very similar to that of a CKD only you are going to consume carbohydrates right before and after your weight training workouts.
-Learn what the TKD diet is, who can benefit and more.
+The principle behind this diet is very similar to a CKD, only you are going to consume carbohydrates before and after your weight training.
+Learn what the TKD diet is and who can benefit.

 Part 1 | Part 2